Here are 18 of the world’s fastest, highest, longest, deepest, happiest, smelliest, most dangerous – and more – things I’ve done:

 Bernard Pollack and Danielle Nierenberg embarked in October 2009 on a journey to visit almost every country in Africa.
 Their mission: to dispel the idea that Africa is only about conflict, disease and famine.
 They’re meeting with farmers, workers, NGO’s, and governments to tell stories of hope and success in agriculture.
 So far they’ve visited […]

-Chilling on Mount Tarawera – an awesome day!
-“We’re going to WHAT?!” a fellow hiker said in disbelief when we looked at the massive volcanic crater we would shortly descend into – and back out of – in the next few hours.
-I could hardly believe my own eyes, but you know me: I’m always […]
+“We’re going to WHAT?!” a fellow hiker said in disbelief when we looked at the massive volcanic crater of Mount Tarawera that we would shortly descend into – and back out of – in the next few hours.
+I could hardly believe my own eyes, but you know me: I’m always up for an adventure. […]

 Having written enthusiastically about living at Mana Retreat and learning the art of meditation, you’ll know that I’m a big fan of Mana Retreat and its unbelievably beautiful vistas!
 Please enjoy this video that encapsulates the beauty and energy of Mana Retreat and the Corormandel peninsula in New Zealand.
 About two-thirds of the way through, […]